 Although the design of the new time-measuring device just screams ‘Breitling’ with the overall shape of the case and styling of its rotating bezel, there is still some Revue Thommen’s brand DNA here.

 Since the Swiss watchmaker also produces avionics for the aerospace industry (and, as far as I remember, does that for a very long time,) their watches are known for almost unrivaled legibility: the thing that Breitling with cluttered (and sometimes outright unreadable without a great deal of concentration) dials of their “aviation-inspired” wristwatches sometimes can only dream of.

-As you can see on the photos, the timekeeper’s sand-blasted dial sports a very Spartan black and white color scheme with distinctive red touches reserved for the three chronograph hands (as usual, the chronograph sub-dials are placed on the same vertical axis at 12 and 6 o’clock, while the small seconds indicator sits at 9 hours.)
+As you can see in the photos, the timekeeper’s sand-blasted dial sports a very Spartan black and white color scheme with distinctive red touches reserved for the three chronograph hands (as usual, the chronograph sub-dials are placed on the same vertical axis at 12 and 6 o’clock, while the small seconds indicator sits at 9 hours.)

 The choice of colors makes it especially easy to read the current time and lets you find the small seconds sub-dial (at 3 o’clock) at a glance.

 Being given more contrasting appearance with bright white Superluminova (like the hour and minute hands) that, by the way, changes its color to green one in the dark, it really stands out over the matte black background of the dial, while the pointers of the 30-minute and 12-hour chronograph totalizers (at 12 and 6 o’clock respectively) that sport basically the same shape are bright red, as is the central chronograph indicator that, traditionally for Revue Thommen, looks like it was half-dipped into a can of the same bright red paint.

 The matte black PVD treatment not only provides the watch with more menacing appearance, but it also makes it look more like “real” pilot’s watches that usually come with burnished cases in order to reflect as little light as possible.